Hello, welcome and thank you for visiting www.greyhoundpredictor.com.

 The Northern Irish 525 record is 27.88s (38.52 mph / 61.99 kph) set 23/10/10 by Leeveiw Jet (Graham Holland) in the Tennants Gold Cup - (Drumbo Park - DBP).

-In Australia at Capalaba in Brisbane, Queensland, Upper Class Lad trained by John Catton (Mount Cotton) running in the Michael Miller Memorial Cup (03/10/15) over a straight grass track recorded a time of 19.28 secs for 366 metres / 400 yards - averaging 42.46 mph / 68.34 kph and is claimed to be a WORLD RECORD SPEED!
-Although, speed tests conducted by Towcester Racecourse using a hi-tech transponder system taken from dogs competing in the 2017 English Derby, interestingly revealed split-second acceleration speeds approaching 50 mph / 80.47 kph!
+In Australia at Capalaba in Brisbane, Queensland, Upper Class Lad trained by John Catton (Mount Cotton) running in the Michael Miller Memorial Cup held (03/10/15) over a straight grass track recorded a time of 19.28 secs for 366 metres / 400 yards - averaging 42.46 mph / 68.34 kph and is claimed to be a WORLD RECORD SPEED!
+Although, speed tests conducted by Towcester Racecourse using a hi-tech transponder system taken from dogs competing in the 2017 StarSports English Derby, interestingly revealed split-second acceleration speeds approaching 50 mph / 80.47 kph!

 Other standard prefixes that indicate the type of race grading include: (H) = Hurdle and (CH) = Chase - two extra hurdles are added.

 Occasionally a dog will be given a 'hurdle handslip' and released not from the traps, but 'hand slipped' along the straights in order to gradually introduce them to hurdling.
-Please note: any runner having competed in a hurdle race or schooling trial and was then subsequently switched back to race on the flat, is always considered a good sign, as the hurdles tend to concentrate a dog's mind on its racing and therefore sharpens them up!
+Please note: any runner having competed in a hurdle race or schooling trial and was subsequently switched back to race on the flat, is always considered a good sign, as the hurdles tend to concentrate a dog's mind on its racing and therefore sharpens them up!

 The vast majority of dog races run around the world are known as 'Graded Races' (GR's).
-Middle-Distance grades include:
+Middle-Distance Grades include:

 Puppy and Veteran / Senior races are represented by a standard prefix: (P) = Puppy and (V) = Veteran.

-Other types of racing grades that may take place include: (KC) = Kennel Championships, (KS) = Kennel Sweepstakes, (IT) = Intertrack Racing, (Hcp) = Handicap Racing and the previously held but now outlawed (QS) = Quickstakes - 2 or 3 semi-finals take place with the final being run at the same meeting.
+Other types of racing grades that may take place during a meeting include: (KC) = Kennel Championships, (KS) = Kennel Sweepstakes, (IT) = Intertrack Racing, (Hcp) = Handicap Racing and the previously held but now outlawed (QS) = Quickstakes - 2 or 3 semi-finals take place with the final being run at the same meeting.

 All 'Punters' when studying graded greyhound form will always face the dilemma of not knowing whether to back a good dog 'lowered in class' running badly or a not so good dog 'raised in class' running well?
 "If only I had a crystal ball" I hear you say!